bluesky-social/bsky-docs/docs/tutorials/thread-gates.md

 # Thread gates

-*Thread gates* control who can reply to a post.
+Thread gates set who can reply to a post.

 The available rules are:

-- **app.bsky.feed.threadgate#mentionRule** Allow replies from actors mentioned in your post.
+- **app.bsky.feed.threadgate#mentionRule**: Allow replies from actors mentioned in your post.
-- **app.bsky.feed.threadgate#followingRule** Allow replies from actors you follow.
+- **app.bsky.feed.threadgate#followingRule**: Allow replies from actors you follow.
-- **app.bsky.feed.threadgate#listRule** Allow replies from actors on a list.
+- **app.bsky.feed.threadgate#listRule**: Allow replies from actors on a list.

-A thread-gate may have up to 5 rules.
+A thread gate may have up to 5 rules.

-## Setting a thread-gate
+## Setting a thread gate

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">
-    You set a thread-gate by creating a **app.bsky.feed.threadgate** record with the same "rkey" as the post you're gating.
+    You set a thread gate by creating a **app.bsky.feed.threadgate** record with the same rkey as the post you're gating.

     ```ts
     const {rkey} = new AtUri(postUri)